Deliver “Delight and Passion” to people

 Okada says that the layout of the 2nd Room is not a uniform space, but rather has been designed to create several separate corners to suit the needs of various types of guests.

-"The semi-private rooms, which are one step higher and located by the ocean-facing windows, are designed with large groups in mind, so that even if several families are staying, they can open the dividing curtains and use the room as one spacious living room.
-The large relax room in the middle is a place where you can take off your shoes and lounge around, or where families with infants can relax in peace.
-Around it is an open living room that is open and spacious but not too distracting from your surroundings.
-We also created a calm down room, a private room where you can close the curtains and make it slightly darker so you can take a nap.
-We divided our customers into several types and concept design it while simulating each usage scenario," says Okada.
+"The semi-private room, which is elevated by the window overlooking the sea, was designed with larger groups in mind.
+Even if several families come, the partition curtain can be opened to create a spacious living room.
+The large relaxation room in the center is a place where you can take off your shoes and lounge around, and it's a safe space for families with infants.
+Around it, we've arranged open living rooms that are spacious but don't make you feel too self-conscious about your surroundings.
+We also created a calm-down room, a private room where you can close the curtains and dim the lights for a short nap.
+We categorized our guests into several types and concept design while simulating how each type would use it," says Okada.

 Can you pinpoint it to 1955?

-Once the zoning was decided, the next step was to decide how to create concept design concept for the entire hotel.
+Once the zoning was decided, the next step was to develop the overall concept design concept for the hotel.
+Designer Inoue explains:

-"At first, neither Hoshino Resorts nor we had a concept design concept.
-Normally, one would create a decorative concept design to match the world of Disney, but the town of Urayasu, with its rows of apartment buildings around the park, gives off a very inorganic impression.
-We thought that the gap between the decorative Tokyo Disney Resort and the inorganic city might be causing unconscious stress, so we started thinking about concept design the hotel to connect the two.
+"Initially, neither Hoshino Resorts nor we had a concept design concept.
+Normally, you would think of creating a decorative concept design to match the Disney worldview, but on the other hand, the town of Urayasu, where apartment buildings line the streets surrounding the park, has a very inorganic feel.
+We thought that the gap between the decorative Tokyo Disney Resort and the inorganic city might be causing unconscious stress, so we started the idea of creating a hotel concept design that would bridge the gap between the two."

-So, I started looking for clues for concept design, and since guests have high hopes for Disney, I wondered if I could find some inspiration, and so I looked into Walt Disney, the founder of Disney.
-He created Disneyland in California in 1955, and I think that was the time when he was at his most dreamy and creative.
-The 1950s in America was a very fun and lively time, so in the planning meeting I proposed to Hoshino Resorts that we create a space with a motif of America in the early 1900s, with slightly retro interiors and services."
+So, I started looking for concept design inspiration, and since guests expect Disney, I thought I could find some inspiration by researching Walt Disney, the founder of Disney.
+He created Disneyland in California in 1955, and I think that was the time when he was most dreamy and creative.
+The 1950s in America were a very fun and vibrant era, so I proposed to Hoshino Resorts in a planning meeting that we create a space with a slightly retro interior and service, using the America of the early 1900s as a motif."

 The proposal will be refined with the participation of Mr. Hoshino, the president of Hoshino Resorts.

-"President Hoshino was also in attendance at the planning meeting and said it was a good idea.
-He asked if we could break down the early 1900s into more specific proposals, so later I explained concept design trends of the early 1900s to him.
-The 1910s was Art Deco.
-In the 1920s and 1930s, there was a shortage of steel due to the war and there was the Great Depression, so it was a time when people had no time to think about interior design.
-In the 1940s and 1950s, Japan was a victorious nation in World War II, and with the economy developing, mid-century interior design and furniture flourished.
+"Mr. Hoshino, the CEO, was also present at the planning meeting and said he liked it.
+He then asked if we could further subdivide the early 1900s into a more detailed proposal, so later I explained concept design trends of the early 1900s to him.
+The 1910s were Art Deco.
+The 1920s and 30s were a time when iron was scarce due to the war and the Great Depression was also a factor, so interior design was not a priority.
+In the 1940s and 50s, Japan was a victorious nation in World War II, and the economy developed, leading to the flourishing of mid-century interiors and furniture."

-Furthermore, in the 1960s and 1970s, nature-oriented concept design influenced by the Space Age, which began with the Apollo program, and hippie culture came into play.
-So, this time, we went for a concept design from the 1940s and 1950s that was not overly decorative but was functionally beautiful.
-We proposed to use the colors of that era as accent colors to create a clear worldview.
-Then, President Hoshino asked if we could pinpoint the concept of this hotel to the specific era, 1955.
+Furthermore, in the 1960s and 70s, the Space Age, brought about by the Apollo program, and nature-oriented concept design influenced by hippie culture came into play.
+So, this time, I proposed concept design from the 1940s and 50s that is less decorative but functionally beautiful, using the colors of that era as accents to properly express its worldview.
+Then, Mr. Hoshino suggested that we narrow down the concept of this hotel to a specific year, 1955.

-1955 was the year Disneyland opened, but the CEO said that the protagonist's time travel to the same year in the movie "Back to the Future" also happened to be 1955, and I think that probably made a number of other things intuitively connect with it for CEO Hoshino.
-Of course, 1955 was acceptable in terms of concept design, and Hoshino Resorts' marketing team was also okay with it, so the hotel name and concept design concept all matched up and it all became concrete all at once.
+1955 is the year Disneyland opened, but our CEO mentioned that the protagonist in the movie "Back to the Future" also time-traveled to 1955.
+I think that probably made a lot of other things intuitively click for CEO Hoshino.
+Of course, concept design works for 1955, and the marketing team at Hoshino Resorts was also fine with it, so the hotel name and concept design concept aligned, and everything quickly became concrete.

-concept design work is difficult when you have to narrow down your options from a broad perspective, but by pinpointing them to this extent, it became much easier to concept design.
-This time, we put a lot of effort into the graphics, but by narrowing down the style of expression, the use of color, and the age range, we were able to concentrate on coming up with a good concept design."
+concept design work is difficult because it involves narrowing down a broad range of ideas, but being able to pinpoint the details so precisely made concept design much easier.
+This time, we put a lot of effort into the graphics, and by narrowing down the style of expression, the use of color, and the time period, we were able to focus on considering the best concept design."

-This concept design style is most evident in the lobby, which is also the face of the hotel.
-As you enter the entrance, directly in front of you is a box-shaped central counter reminiscent of the ticket windows at old train stations, and to the right is a long counter, also classical in concept design, stretching out to the back.
-On the counter, there are casually lined up 15 automatic check-in machines.
+This concept design aesthetic is most evident in the lobby, which is the face of the hotel.
+Upon entering, guests are greeted by a box-shaped central counter straight ahead, reminiscent of an old train station ticket window, and to the right, a long counter with a classical concept design extending into the back.
+Fifteen self-check-in machines are casually lined up on the counter.

-"Our guests come back after having fun all day in the flashy space of the park, so first of all we want to provide them with a sense of relief that they have arrived home to a hotel.
-The mid-century concept design of 1955 was established on the back of styles from the earlier period, such as Art Deco, so we decided to incorporate those elements and provide "hospitality" with a slightly more subdued concept design.
-The furniture and interior design of the lobby and 2nd Room use many authentic items from that era that we purchased from America," says Inoue.
+"Our guests spend the whole day playing in the vibrant park, so we wanted to provide them with a sense of relief upon returning to the hotel.
+The 1955 mid-century concept design was built upon the styles of the preceding era, such as Art Deco, so we incorporated those elements and decided to offer a slightly more subdued concept design to 'welcome' them.
+Many of the furniture and interior items in the lobby and 2nd Room are authentic pieces from that era that we purchased from America," says Inoue.

 Photo by Kenta Yoshizawa